27m/nftlistmaker/README.md

 Roadmap:

-I plan to utilize a proxy and cache data from the Rolimon's API then fetch from this proxy through the program.
+~~I plan to utilize a proxy and cache data from the Rolimon's API then fetch from this proxy through the program.~~

+This ^ has been completed.

 This program will eventually auto-update / replace your tradebot config's previous NFT list.